-Where a child has an Education, Health and Care Plan (EHC), there will be an annual review held in addition to the termly review meetings, taking into account the views of the child, their parent or carer, and all other professionals involved with the child.
+Where a child has an Education, Health and Care Plan (EHCP), there will be an annual review held in addition to the termly review meetings, taking into account the views of the child, their parent or carer, and all other professionals involved with the child.

 Opportunities for Enrichment

 At Cowick Primary School we believe all learners are entitled to the same access to extra-curricular activities, and are committed to making reasonable adjustments to ensure participation for all.
 Please contact us if your child has specific requirements for extra-curricular activities.

 Transition is a part of life for all learners, whether that involves moving to a new class or to a new school.
 We recognise that transition is an important time for all children, but especially so for a child with SEN. Consequently, we work closely with parents, children and staff to ensure these transitions run as smoothly as possible.